towolf/towolf.github.com/docs/PsychDemos/MovieDemos/DetectionRTInVideoDemo.markdown

 title: DetectionRTInVideoDemo
 categories:
   - MovieDemos
+encoding: UTF-8
 ---

 DetectionRTInVideoDemo\(moviename, timeOfEvent, trials\)

-A demo implementation of how to collect reaction time for detection of a specific time\-locked event in a movie file.
+A demo implementation of how to collect reaction time for detection of a specific time-locked event in a movie file.

 Parameters:
-moviename \- Filename of moviefile to use.
+moviename - Filename of moviefile to use.
 If none is provided, then the simple DualDiscs collision movie is used which is part of PTB.

-timeOfEvent \- Time \(in seconds\) when the timelocked event happens which should be detected by the subject.
+timeOfEvent - Time \(in seconds\) when the timelocked event happens which should be detected by the subject.
 Default is time of contact of the DualDiscs collision.

-trials \- Number of trials to run.
+trials - Number of trials to run.
 Defaults to 10 or ESC key press.

-How the demo works: Read the source code \- its well documented ;\-\) This demo demonstrates the optimal way if you have movies with sound
+How the demo works: Read the source code - its well documented ;-\) This demo demonstrates the optimal way if you have movies with sound
 \(that needs to be played in sync with the video\) or long movies that don't fit into memory or that you don't want to load into memory.

-It uses automatic synchronized audio\-video playback.
-The central while\-loop checks for arrival of new frames for display and displays them when their time has come.
+It uses automatic synchronized audio-video playback.
+The central while-loop checks for arrival of new frames for display and displays them when their time has come.
 It also registers subjects keypress responses and does all the bookkeeping and sanity checking.